 Specialized hardware and software is provided at multiple Windows and Macintosh computers, all of which have 21" or larger high-resolution monitors.
 All workstations also have adjustable-height work surfaces to accommodate wheelchairs or people who wish to stand.
 One reclining chair is available, and the other chairs are fully adjustable.
 One workstation has a video magnifier.
-There is a set of lockers to temporarily store your belongings if you wish; please bring your own lock.

 The Knox Center is designated as quiet space.
 We appreciate everyone's help in maintaining this.

 Information and Technology Services (ITS) supports the Knox Center as part of Campus Computing Sites.